 Welcome to SF CENtral!

-SF CENtral is a new City portal that brings together timely and important information to employees from all City departments during the COVID-19 health crisis.
+SF CENtral is a new City portal that brings together timely and important information to employees from all City departments.
 SF CENtral will include a website, text notifications and weekly newsletters delivered via City email.

 City Department Updates

 The links below guide employees from the main SF CENtral page to updates specific to their departments.
 As many of the sites below require remote access, be sure to log into your Microsoft 365 email account and/or VPN to access your department's page.
 In the coming weeks, SF CENtral will continue to expand and more City departments will be joining SF CENtral!

 Thanks to stabilizing and improving public health conditions in San Francisco, the City is able to move cautiously toward safely reopening.
 San Francisco’s Department of Public Health outlined new conditions for smaller retail and related businesses to resume operations for storefront pickup.
 Last week, many San Francisco businesses reopened their doors to the public.

 “This is a meaningful step on the gradual path to the new normal,” said Director of Health Dr. Grant Colfax.
 “As we take these hopeful steps, we will continue to balance them alongside protecting community health.
 We will keep a close eye on the data, so that we can move forward, pause, or increase restrictions, depending on the spread of the virus in the community.”

 Under the new conditions, businesses must have in place a Social Distancing Protocol and an updated Health and Safety Plan for operating during the pandemic.
 The City has issued guidelines and best practices to help retailers adjust to the new conditions at SF.gov/curbside .